bevyengine/bevy-website/content/learn/book/contributing/docs/_index.md

 - `show_crate`: shows the originating crate in the path
 - `show_mod`: shows the originating module in the path
 - `plural`: adds an "s" at the end of the linked type
+- `generic`: adds the string argument as a generic type parameter.
+Pass in e.g. `A, B, 'a` if you require multiple generic arguments or trait bounds.

 Modules from {{rust_docs(crate="std")}} will link to [doc.rust-lang.org](https://doc.rust-lang.org/std/index.html).
 Other modules (like {{rust_docs(crate="bevy_render" mod="render_graph")}} ) will link to [docs.rs](https://docs.rs).